Q & A about Travel Soccer

 Answer: We will try to have selections posted by August 1.
-The process will take place over the month of AUGUST.
+The process will take place over the July/August period.
 It is understood that coaches and the ASA staff constantly assess and evaluate player performance.
 These ongoing assessments (from current year coaches) will weigh into player placement decisions for the upcoming season.
 We do not expect players to earn their place based upon two hours at assessments when we have a year's worth of evaluations from coaches and staff.
 NEW PLAYERS need to attend these sessions to be considered for a place on a team.
 If unable to attend, the Travel Coordinators will assign those new players to teams later after the initial round of assignments.

 In order to secure a roster spot, players must commit no later than August 25 by paying the deposit online .
 If you delay, we may move on.
 If on vacation, it does not preclude you from checking email and making the decision.
 Any player not paying online by that date will be assumed to be not interested and we will immediately move to the next available player that would be offered a place on that team.
 If considering other options, make your decisions during this period and let us know if you are declining.

 Players not accepted to the first team, will also be asked to register online if they wish to be considered for the potential teams to be formed later and possible movement up should other players decline.
 The process will need to be adhered to for us to understand your true interest and commitment (monetary) and for formation of additional teams.
 Only those who pay the fee online will be included.
 Just registering without payment does not secure a place on any team.
 Should teams not be formed, payments will be returned.